 So what should you actually be doing down there?
 There are three main stages:

-But we ladies like quality foreplay, and although you can use genital touching as foreplay, it’s better to start elsewhere.
+Women generally enjoy a good amount of foreplay.
+Although you can use genital touching as foreplay, it’s better to start elsewhere.

 Take time exploring each other through your clothes, slowly peeling off each layer as the passion increases.